Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--ai.md

+Hugging Face = "the GitHub of machine learning" = the collaboration platform for the machine learning community https://www.techtarget.com/whatis/definition/Hugging-Face huggingface.co "space" inference inference = what happens when we prompt
+JAX
-Hugging Face = "the GitHub of machine learning" = the collaboration platform for the machine learning community https://www.techtarget.com/whatis/definition/Hugging-Face huggingface.co "space" inference langchain = a framework for developing applications powered by language models https://python.langchain.com/docs/get_started/introduction latency learning -- Transfer learning = a technique where a model is first pre-trained on a data-rich task before being fine-tuned on a downstream task
+langchain = a framework for developing applications powered by language models https://python.langchain.com/docs/get_started/introduction latency learning -- Transfer learning = a technique where a model is first pre-trained on a data-rich task before being fine-tuned on a downstream task
-LLMs - large language models
+LLM -- "Language Model for Dialogue Applications" (LaMDA) 137B model from Google AI LLM -- "Pathways Language Model" (PaLM) 540B model from Google AI LLMs - large language models
 ML - machine learning https://en.wikipedia.org/wiki/Machine_learning ~"subfield of AI that describes AI using data and algorithms without a programmer explicitly specifying the solution path through program code" moat - We have no moat https://www.semianalysis.com/p/google-we-have-no-moat-and-neither